OpenRefine/openrefine.org/download.md

 ### OpenRefine 3.1 beta
 The beta release of OpenRefine 3.0.
 Please BACKUP your workspace directory before installing and report any problems that you encounter.

-The final release of 3.1 on Nov 7, 2018.
+The beta was released of 3.1 on Nov 7, 2018.
 A change log is provided on [the release page](https://github.com/OpenRefine/OpenRefine/releases/tag/3.1-beta).

 + **[Windows kit](https://github.com/OpenRefine/OpenRefine/releases/download/3.1-beta/openrefine-win-3.1-beta.zip)**,
 Download, unzip, and double-click on _openrefine.exe_.
 If you're